How To Build Generational Wealth

 How Much Money Do You Need To Count As Wealth Generation?

-If you are looking for a specific number like $5 million or $10 million, I am sorry to disappoint you.
+If you are looking for a specific number, such as $5 million or $10 million, I am sorry to disappoint you.
 There is no magic amount.
-Wealth generation varies by person or family, and what counts as a sizable inheritance for one person may be a pittance for another. and their attitude towards money.
+Wealth generation varies by person or family, and what counts as a sizable inheritance for one person may be a pittance for another, and their attitude towards money.

 You want to achieve generational wealth by having enough accumulative wealth to pass down to your children so that they can pay all or a part of their living expenses without tapping your financial resources during your lifetime.

 Will the assets you are leaving behind last a long time?
 It depends.
-If someone inherits $5 million but can happily live off $50,000 and continues to work at the job they love, that money left to them will last a long time.
-On the other hand, if that person has a luxury shopping list and intends to spend most of their inheritance and blow through the money, that inheritance will go pretty quickly.
+If someone inherits $5 million, can happily live on $50,000, and continues to work at the job they love, that money will last a long time.
+On the other hand, if that person has a luxury shopping list and intends to spend most of their inheritance, it will go pretty quickly.

-It is relatively easy to build generational wealth compared to maintaining it in future generations.
-You have a role to play in your children’s attitude towards money and providing them with a financial education starting when they are young.
+It is relatively easy to build generational wealth than to maintain it for future generations.
+You have a role to play in shaping your children’s attitude towards money and in providing them with a financial education from a young age.

 Why Is Generational Wealth Important?

-As parents, we want to ease our children’s financial pressures, so they don’t have to take on burdensome debt unnecessarily, which can help them find success and happiness while further growing their wealth.
+As parents, we want to ease our children’s financial pressures so they don’t have to take on unnecessary burdensome debt, which can help them find success and happiness while further growing their wealth.

 There is no guarantee that money is important to them today as teens.
 However, Craig and I know our kids will be entering a competitive world that will challenge them.
 Why not help as best we can?

-Being from a poor area spurred many of us to become professionals and find success.
+Growing up in a poor area spurred many of us to become professionals and achieve success.
 We want the same or more for our children by generating wealth through our jobs, spending within our means to pay our bills, and avoiding debt.
 Making our savings work for us, we invest our money in stocks, bonds, real estate, and other assets, earning income from investments and other income streams.

 How To Build Wealth